 Now we are on week 11 - drawing grounds and I'm finally glad to be up to date again!

-Creating a drawing grounds means preparing a surface on which you can draw, paint, make marks or add colour over, perhaps, collaged, textured or uneven bases.
+Creating a drawing grounds means preparing a surface on which you can draw, paint, make marks or add additional colour over, perhaps, collaged, textured or uneven bases.

 Examples of drawing grounds are clear gesso, gels and matt mediums and they work by sealing layers and providing a bit of "tooth" to a surface in preparation for creative design.